gromacs/gromacs/docs/dev-manual/style.rst

   Naming conventions for files and various code constructs.
 :doc:`language-features`
   Allowed language features.
-:ref:`dev-doxygen-guidelines`
+:doc:`error-handling`
+  How to handle errors at run time :ref:`dev-doxygen-guidelines`
   Guidelines for using Doxygen to document the source code are currently in a section on the page on general Doxygen usage.